rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-24-a89eadfcbce36c8a-listing-of-new-commercial-paper-of-nuvama-wealth-and-investment-limited.md

 - NUVAMA
 tags:
 - commercial-paper
-- debt-listing
+- debt-securities
-- private-placement
+- icici-bank-ipa
 - nuvama-wealth
-- ICICI-Bank-IPA
+- private-placement
 title: Listing of new Commercial Paper of Nuvama Wealth and Investment Limited
 ---